← Back to 史記

 78

 In the fifty-first year of Duke Xuan, he died, and his son Duke Kang Dai was established.
 Tian Hui rebelled at Linqiu.
-In the second year of Duke Kang, Han, Wei, and Zhao began to be ranked as feudal lords.
+In the second year of Duke Kang, Han, Wei, and Zhao first received ranks among the feudal lords.
 In the nineteenth year, Tian He, the great-grandson of Tian Chang, began to be a feudal lord, and moved Duke Kang to the seashore.

 79